Flow0823/hugo.github.io/content/authors/Fanxinyu/_index.md

 # Role/position
 # Master's in Epidemiology and Health Statistics
-role: Master's in Epidemiology and Health Statistics
+role: Master in Epidemiology and Health Statistics

 # Organizations/Affiliations
 organizations: